Updated May 29, 2023

 - Selecting critical issues from the pile of problems that matter to the business utmost.

-- Figuring new opportunities by digging down the organizational current analytics system.
+- Figuring new opportunities by digging down the current organizational analytics system.

 - Focusing on the rightful target audience to maximize organization growth and revenue.

-This is a guide to Who is a Data Scientist?.
+This is a guide to Who is a Data Scientist?
 Here we discuss responsibility, skills, benefits, what a data scientist should know, and a brief explanation of the data scientists.
 You can also go through our other related articles to learn more –